 Click here for a map and directions.
 We use natural practices, but are not seeking organic certification.
 Payment: Cash, Check.
 Horseradish Root.

-Blue Mountain Lavender Farm - flowers, herbs/spices, lavender,
+Blue Mountain Lavender Farm - flowers, herbs or spices, lavender,

 gift shop, snacks and refreshment stand, restrooms, picnic area, school